 Dr Linus Mattauch

 Linus Mattauch is an Honorary Research Associate at the School of Geography and the Environment.
 Linus Mattauch holds the Robert Bosch Junior Professorship on Sustainable Use of Natural Resources in the Faculty of Economics and Management at the Technical University of Berlin.
 He also co-leads the Future Lab "Inequality, Human Well-Being and Development" at the Potsdam Institute of Climate Impact Research.
 Linus is also an Associate of the Institute of New Economic Thinking at the Oxford Martin School.
 Linus is an economist with expertise on climate policy and economics, wealth inequality and welfare.

-Linus further research interests are second-best analyses of public finance and normative implications of behavioural economics and preference changes.
+Linus' further research interests are second-best analyses of public finance and normative implications of behavioural economics and preference changes.
 He also works on theories of economic growth and low-carbon transport.
-His research has been published in journals such as Science, Journal of Environmental Economics and Management, Nature Climate Change, Environmental and Resource Economics, Economics Letters, Macroeconomic Dynamics, Global Environmental Change and Transportation Research Part D.
+His research has been published in journals such as the American Economic Review, Science, Journal of Environmental Economics and Management, Nature Climate Change, Environmental and Resource Economics, Economics Letters, Macroeconomic Dynamics, Global Environmental Change and Transportation Research Part.

 Linus previously completed a postdoctoral grant of the German Academic Exchange Service (2016-2018) and worked at the Mercator Research Institute on Global Commons and Climate Change and the Technical University of Berlin.
 He completed his PhD thesis, entitled "Rent and Redistribution: The welfare implications of financing low-carbon public investment", in 2015 there.
 He holds an MMathPhil from Oxford in mathematics and philosophy.

 A full academic CV can be accessed here.